myz540/myz540.github.io/_posts/2020-05-27-tvp-innovation-2-1-1-allin.md

 push or fail to destroy the enemy's natural, then you will be very far behind.
 If protoss can hold off long enough to get DTs, you will be hard-countered and will lose unless you save a scan.
-An oracle could possibly show up at your base and decimate your mineral line, slowly down your reinforcements.
+An oracle could possibly show up at your base and decimate your mineral line, slowing down your reinforcements.
 This could likely be insured against by rallying some marines to your mineral line but that would sacrifice front line forces which are important to this build.